BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >
 >We both agree to guard our distance,
 >But hunger grows like wolf to sheep
->Whose prey is stoled by thorn-ed fence.
+>Whose prey is stoled by thornèd fence.
 >A raven's lust at bay to keep.

 *September slump* -- Septembre 2023